Mel-louie/some_little_progs/README.md

 	- A little program in JavaScript that generates (in French) sentences a manager can say.
 First prog in JS, for a friend, pretty fun to do.<br />
 - pong 🕹️
 	- Just a little classic pong, with the help of p5.js, a free and open source graphic library.
 Two players, W S and ↕️ to play.<br />
+- breakout 🕹️
+	- Breakout, use the mouse to play.<br />